vivek-vishwanath/xv6/instructions/lab3.md

 rules:

 - FIFO policy processes always run before RR policy processes
+- A process will not be scheduled if a higher priority process is runnable.
-- Within a scheduling policy, the highest priority process will always run first.
-If two processes share priority, then they will run in scheduler order (as specified in the scheduler specification).
+- If two processes share priority, then they will run in scheduler order (as specified in the scheduler specification).
 - When a new process becomes runnable, if it should run before the current process, your scheduler should immediately preempt the currently running process and